Dissipative Unified Dark Fluid Model

-The effect of viscosity on the evolution of different cosmological parameters like scale factor, the Hubble parameter, and the statefinder parameters is studied by Mostafapoor and Gr{\o}n \cite{mosp}.
-They shew that the viscosity of the cosmic fluid causes the energy density of the universe to converge to a finite value and stay constant for large time in contrast to the case of perfect fluid where the universe ends up as an empty space.

-A study on the effect of different types of viscosity on the decay of anisotropy of the universe is made by Brevik and Gr{\o}n \cite{brev}.
-The authors came to the conclusion that the existence of viscosity affects the early and late time evolution of the universe importantly and tends to smooth out anisotropies in the universe.
+Brevik and Gr{\o}n \cite{brev} studied the effect of different types of viscosity on the decay of anisotropy of the universe.
+The authors came to the conclusion that the existence of viscosity tends to smooth out anisotropies in the universe.
+Another comprehensive study for the viscous early and late universe is made by Brevik et al. \cite{brevetal}.
+The authors studied in detail the effect of viscosity on various inflationary observables.
+They could describe uniquely inflationary and current cosmic acceleration in the framework of viscous cosmology.
+One of the important results of their work is the conclusion that the magnitude of the bulk viscosity constrained by observations may be sufficient to drive the cosmic fluid from quintessence to phantom region.

-A general viscous isotropic flat Friedman universe was studied by Norman and Brevik \cite{norman}.
-An important result of their work is the calculation of the present day viscosity coefficient of the cosmological fluid constrained by Hubble parameter observations to a non-zero value.
-Many authors, e.g., Velten and Schwartz \cite{velt}, Wang and Meng \cite{wang}, Brevik \cite{brvi}, and Sasidharan and Mathew \cite{sasi} also came to the same result.
+A general viscous isotropic flat Friedmann universe was studied by Norman and Brevik \cite{norman}.
+An important result of their work is the calculation of the current viscosity coefficient constrained by Hubble parameter observations for the considered cosmological fluid to a non-zero value.
+Many authors, e.g., Velten and Schwarz \cite{velt}, Wang and Meng \cite{wang}, Brevik \cite{brvi}, and Sasidharan and Mathew \cite{sasi} also came to the same result.